-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law, California divorce law, and California domestic violence.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law, California divorce law, and California domestic violence.
+We represent clients in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 - Neighborhood Public Schools: Many parents choose to send their children to the public school in their neighborhood, according to an assignment system developed by the school district.
 Attending a neighborhood public school can make it easy for your child to get to school, to work with classmates on group projects, and to visit friends.
 These schools are often anchors in a community.

 - Other Public Schools: You may want to investigate other public schools.
 In an increasing number of districts, you can choose to send your child to a specialized public school.
 These schools of choice often emphasize a particular subject or have a special philosophy of education.
 One school might emphasize science, art, or language study.
 Another might offer a firm code of conduct, a dress code, or a rigorous traditional academic program.

 - Another may be an alternative school designed to respond to students who are insufficiently challenged by the regular school program, who are likely to drop out, or who have behavioral or substance abuse problems.
 These schools, often small, work to make students feel they belong.
 Some states also offer second chance schools or clinics for students who have dropped out of regular schools and now want to complete their education.